indieisaconcept/itinerary/README.md

 ### Helpers

 A helper is used by Itinerary to control how config values it processes should be modified or organised.
-By default Itinerary comes bundle with two default helpers, rev which revs urls and include which provides more granular control over config inheritance.
+By default Itinerary comes bundle with some default helpers, rev which revs urls, include which provides more granular control over config inheritance and data which allows templated value subsitution.

 #### Creating a helper